Daniel-Manjarrez/DeepLearningProject2/README.md

 ---

-## Speed up gained from GPU implementation
-cpu_runtime_log.txt within the colorization/ directory has some instances of the total runtime and training time for the CNN utilizing the CPU. gpu_runtime_log.txt within the gpu_colorization/ directory has these measurements when we utilized a GPU.

-GPU implementation halfed the training time compared to the CPU implementation's training.

-## Fine Tuning Notes:
-Experiment of chanigng the number of feature maps for interior CNNs to see if higher accuracy:
-    - Average accuracy before: Test MSE: 0.001686 or 0.1686%
-    - Increase number of feature maps in deeper layers for more complex feature learning & decrease shallower layers to reduce computational cost: average accuracy of: Test MSE: 0.002243 or 0.2243%
-    - decrease number of channels in downsampling & increase upsampling: average accuracy of: Test MSE: 0.001706 or 0.1706%
-    - Conclusion: model was already fine tuned enough so changing these feature maps only increased the loss aka the changes were detrimental

-First attempt at coloring:
-- Tried to freeze the first 4 layers of the pre-trained model so deeper layers were being ideally trained on but got substantially higher error Epoch 1/10: Training Loss = 0.0262
-Epoch 2/10: Training Loss = 0.0244
-Epoch 3/10: Training Loss = 0.0241
-Epoch 4/10: Training Loss = 0.0230
-Epoch 5/10: Training Loss = 0.0212
-Epoch 6/10: Training Loss = 0.0184
-Epoch 7/10: Training Loss = 0.0163
-Epoch 8/10: Training Loss = 0.0147
-Epoch 9/10: Training Loss = 0.0132
-Epoch 10/10: Training Loss = 0.0126
-Test MSE: 0.033902, 3.39% error somehow?
-Might not be the best evaluation measurement

 ## Datasets
 Download the RGBN Datasets from this link: https://gfx.cs.princeton.edu/gfx/proj/rgbn/ (I left them zipped and sent to ec2 instance, then unzipped once at ec2 using ```unzip \*.zip```)